 And encouraging anyone with the desire that they could be a writer too.

 I believe my brother got it for me.
 He was good about purchasing something that was what I was interested in.
 One time he had given me a book on horses.
 I still love horses and riding.

-In reading the writing book it was the first time I’d seen the words magic and writing together.
-It is years later and I feel the magic.
-I understand what she is talking about.
+In reading the writing books it was the first time I’d seen the words magic and writing together.
+It is years later and I still feel the magic.
+I understand what they are talking about.

 My mom was a reader and did some writing of her own.
 She passed the feelings and magic of reading and writing on to me.
 I welcomed them with open arms.
 We talked about books and reading, but I don’t recall talking about writing.
 I was young when she passed away and I lost that opportunity.
 I do have some of her writings and I cherish them.